thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

     Without the pre-backup, the idea would look like very much arbitrary and heuristic.
 Without the post-backup, the idea becomes useless.

-* Don't be fool by your small progress results.
-Chances are they are not siginificant and reportable; thus keep improving on it and making it more significant.

 <sup>1</sup> *I first hear the term **mental experiment** from [a friend of mine]((https://arxiv.org/abs/1807.04015)).
 This is a nice term that I wish to adopt it though my intended use might not exactly have the same meaning as its originality.*

 # References